-Rabbil-malaa'ikati warroohi Allaah umma 'innee 'a'oothu biridhaaka rain sakhatika, wa 'a'oothu bimu'aafaatika min 'uqoobatika, wa 'a'oothu bika minka, laa 'uhsee thanaa'an 'alayka, 'Anta kamaa 'athnayta 'alaa nafsik in which An-Nasaa'i recorded it, Ad-Daraqutni has the addition, "And he would say, 'Lord of the angels and the spirits"')
+Rabbil-malaa'ikati warroohi Allaahumma 'innee 'a'oothu biridhaaka rain sakhatika, wa 'a'oothu bimu'aafaatika min 'uqoobatika, wa 'a'oothu bika minka, laa 'uhsee thanaa'an 'alayka, 'Anta kamaa 'athnayta 'alaa nafsik

-"Lord of the angels and the souls, O Allaah , I seek refuge in Your pleasure from your anger.
+"Lord of the angels and the souls, O Allaah, I seek refuge in Your pleasure from your anger.
 And I seek refuge in Your granting well being from Your punishment.
 And I seek refuge in You from You.
 I cannot reckon Your praise: You are as You have praised Yourself."

-On the authority of Ubay ibn Ka'b , "The Prophet would recite Al-'Alaa and Al-Kaafirun in the witr prayer.
+On the authority of Ubay ibn Ka'b (4), "The Prophet (4) would recite Al-'Alaa and Al-Kaafirun in the witr prayer.
 When he made the tasleem, he would say: 'How perfect is the Master, the Holy', three times, prolonging the third repetition and saying it aloud."
-(Recorded as authentic by Abu Daawud and An-Nasaa'l; this is the wording
+(Recorded as authentic by Abu Daawud and An-Nasaa'I; this is the wording in which An-Nasaa'i recorded it, Ad-Daraqutni has the addition, "And he would say, 'Lord of the angels and the spirits")